YSUzzp/CementCalcinationProcessData/README.txt

 **Note**: For questions related to data details, please contact the first author of the paper: {ZhangZhipeng} | **Email**: {1053875908@qq.com}.

 For academic/engineering application collaborations, please contact the corresponding author: {Xiaochen Hao} | **Email**: {haoxiaochen@ysu.edu.cn}

+The article has not yet been published.
+The readme will be updated once it is published.
+Please add the correct citation.